Local VCN Peering using Local Peering Gateways

 ROUTING TO THE LPG

 As part of configuring the VCNs, each administrator must update the VCN's routing to enable traffic to flow between the VCNs.
-In practice, this looks just like routing you set up for any gateway (such as an internet gateway or dynamic routing gateway).
+In practice, this looks like routing you set up for any gateway (such as an internet gateway or dynamic routing gateway).
 For each subnet that needs to communicate with the other VCN, you update the subnet's route table.
-The route rule specifies the destination traffic's CIDR and your LPG as the target.
-Your LPG routes traffic that matches that rule to the other LPG, which in turn routes the traffic to the next hop in the other VCN.
+The route rule specifies the destination traffic's CIDR and the LPG as the target.
+The LPG routes traffic that matches that rule to the other LPG, which in turn routes the traffic to the next hop in the other VCN.

 In the following diagram, VCN-1 and VCN-2 are peered.
-Traffic from an instance in Subnet A (10.0.0.15) that is destined for an instance in VCN-2 (192.168.0.15) is routed to LPG-1 based on the rule in Subnet A's route table (see Callout 1: Subnet A Route Table).
+Traffic from an instance in Subnet A (10.0.0.15) destined for an instance in VCN-2 (192.168.0.15) is routed to LPG-1 based on the rule in Subnet A's route table (see Callout 1: Subnet A Route Table).
 From there the traffic is routed to LPG-2, and then from there, on to its destination in Subnet X.

 This image shows the path of traffic routed from one local peering gateway to the other.